AdminSDHolder - User Account Permission Issue

 For All user

-Please replace OU NAME
+Please replace OU NAME with exact value

 Get-ADUser -SearchBase "OU=AlkanLAB,DC=alkanlab,DC=com" -Filter * -Properties SamAccountName,nTSecurityDescriptor | Where-Object { $_.nTSecurityDescriptor.AreAccessRulesProtected -eq "True" } | Select-Object SamAccountName, @{Name="AreAccessRulesProtected"; Expression={$_.nTSecurityDescriptor.AreAccessRulesProtected}}